How to Use Keywords for SEO and Web Sustainability

 Keyword optimization is a well-known strategy for helping people find your content, both through search engines and for those searching within a website.
 But did you know that by following SEO best practices you could also be making your website greener?
 That’s because web servers and devices that consumers use to browse the internet both use electricity.
 A lot of electricity.
 And most electricity is generated by sources that are not renewable or clean.
+Though we don’t tend to think of it in these terms, keyword optimization is a component of sustainable web design.

 Now that you understand the connection between findability and sustainability, let’s take a detailed look at how to improve the findability of content through page level keyword optimization, a popular SEO technique.